KelvinHere/Yoga_Milestone_4/testing.md

         - `subscribe=false` the user is unsubscribed to the lessons and JS updates the buttons from "Unsubscribed" and "Start Lesson" to "Subscribe"

 - **Error and Invalid request handling**
     - Trying to submit an invalid lesson_id `/lessons/subscriptions/?subscribe=true&lesson_id=INVALID_LESSON_ID` returns user to lessons page with the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
     - Trying alter subscription status of a lesson using something other than `true` or `false` returns the user to lessons page and gives the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
     - A nonsense request with invalid GET keys passed returns user to the lesson page with an error message "Invalid request, no lessons have been subscribed or unsubscribed to."

-3. **instructor created lessons view**
+3. **instructor_created_lessons view**
 - **Valid requests**
     - Displays a list of lessons the logged in instructor has created or a prompt "You have not created any lessons yet"

 - **Error and Invalid request handling**
     - If user is not an instructor they are returned to the homepage with the error message "Only instructors can do this"

+4. **delete_instructor_created_lesson view**
+- **Valid requests**
+    - If an instructor passes a valid lesson_id and the logged in profile matches the profile of the lesson creator, the lesson is delete_instructor_created_lesson

+- **Error and Invalid request handling**
+    - If a user who is not an instructor tries to access this view they are directed to the home page with the error "Only instructors can do this."
+    - If an instructor tries to pass the lesson_id from a lesson they did not create they are given the error message "This lesson does not belong to you and has not been deleted, please check your username and try again."
+    - If an instructor tries tp pass an invalid lesson_id they are given the error message "Invalid lesson ID, no lessons were deleted."

  ## Bugs